bookofproofs/bookofproofs.github.io/_sources/history/18th-century/argand.md

 * Upon leaving, Argand urged Legendre to read his manuscript.
 * When Argand had left, Legendre realised that the paper indicated neither the address nor the name of the author.
 * On the other hand, Argand - apparently a shy man - abstained from publishing his paper, due to Legendre's uninterested and sceptical reaction.
-* Only the quite indirect reception of his ideas via the brothers Français induced Argand to organise a later printing where he arranged for the date of its composition to be put on the title page.
 * Argand must have been in Paris in 1806 when he met Legendre and he was certainly in Paris in 1813 for he gives a Paris address on his paper published in that year.
 * We must add one last note to this, necessarily rather unsatisfactory, biography of Argand.
 * His letters and published work all appear under the name Argand with no other names.